Projected Autoregression: Autoregressive Language Generation in Continuous State Space: Training and Generation

 Noise injection during training serves two complementary purposes.
 First, it regularizes the model by preventing over-reliance on exact embedding vectors.
 Second, it approximates the distribution of uncommitted token states encountered during generation.

 Importantly, noise is bounded and scaled such that vector norms evolve gradually over time.
-This ensures that uncertainty is resolved through maturation rather than abrupt stochastic jumps, and avoids the training--inference mismatch commonly encountered when noise is injected only at sampling time.
+This ensures that uncertainty is resolved through gradual refinement rather than abrupt stochastic jumps, and avoids the training--inference mismatch commonly encountered when noise is injected only at sampling time.